 Alarm message: The oxygen cell needs calibrating Alarm condition: Oxygen cell needs calibrating Alarm type: Technical Active in all modes Alarm ranking: 57 Alarm type: Visual and audible Alarm priority: Medium Latching: Yes Alarm mutable: Yes Definition: If at any time the measured oxygen is more than 100% this alarm is generated Ventilator action: The ventilator will display this alarm message.
 User action: Recalibrate the Oxygen.
-If the message returns transfer the patient to an alternative form of ventilation.
+If the message returned form of ventilation.
 Withdraw ventilator from use.
-Route ventilator for repair.
+Route •